How Much Lower Should Mortgage Rates Be to Refinance?

 And if you look at the refinance savings in dollar amounts, it will really depend on the cost of the refinance and how long you make the new payment.

-Forget the Rules, Consider the Term
+Forget the Rules, Consider the Loan Term and Type

 Finally, consider the mortgage term when refinancing, and the total amount of interest you can avoid paying over the life of the loan.